-The Kooijmans Institute for Law and Governance hosts six of the faculty's eight research programmes.
+The Kooijmans Institute for Law and Governance hosts six research programmes.
 Each programme's line of research relates to the central theme of Law and Governance.

 About the institute

 Law operates in a context of public administration and society, where historical, political, economic, social and technological aspects play a part.
-The Kooijmans Institute includes this rich societal context in her research questions, and seeks connection with concrete societal needs and themes.
-Empirical and legal-theory insights are critically studied and employed.
+The Kooijmans Institute includes this rich societal context in its research questions, and seeks connection with concrete societal needs and themes.
+Insights from legal-theory and empirical research are critically examined and employed.

 Blurring between public and private

-Contemporary regulatory issues are comples, because public and private law aspects intermix.
-The Kooijmans Institute does research that expressly focuses on legislatory and regulatory matters where the traditional roles of private parties and public governments blur together.
+Contemporary regulatory issues are complex, because public and private law aspects intermix.
+The Kooijmans Institute does research that expressly focuses on legislative and regulatory matters where the traditional roles of private parties and public governments blur together.

 Globalisation causes difficult issues in public administration in the areas of law, politics and justice.
 The Institute's research is on the interfaces between law, (international) politics and morality.